adsblol/feed/README.md

 You may have to define further environment variables in the `.env` file.

-Then, run `adsblol-gen` to generate a new cmdline.txt.

-The cmdline.txt is used by the adsblol binaries to know what services to start.

 Once you have done this, run `adsblol-up` to start the containers.

 ## Troubleshooting